IndyD/data-science-tools/autoEDA/README.md

 *   plot_categorical_heatmaps()- Heatmaps for the top n combinations of numeric features
 *   plot_numeric_categorical_pairs()- Violin/box plots for the top n combinations of numeric features and categortical features
 *   plot_pca()- Pricipal Components Analysis of the numeric features with plotted variance exlained

+### Future Enhancements:
+- regression
+- muticlass
+- smart toggle log of numericals (maybe if sd > mean * n)
+- expand log transforms to all numeric charts
+- optional exclude list
+- optional list of features to plot exclusivly
+- allow lists to be passed to log_transform attributes
+- smart annotate heat and corr maps depening on size
+- warn about max plot issue
+- get around max plot issue (exclusion list is workaround)